‘Your one stop shop for everything at Durham Uni’: DUPulse releases Freshers’ timetables

 Future plans: ‘If Pulse grows, everything grows’

-They told The Durham Tab that they thrive off student feedback.
-Plans are in the works to host focus groups with societies and students too, as well as local businesses also.
-They said this will help tailor their scope even further.
-Finally, DUP remains committed to helping societies grow, and market themselves in a way which is accessible to students.
+They explained that they thrive off student feedback.
+Plans are in the works to host focus groups with societies and students too, as well as local businesses, and the organisation remains committed to helping societies grow.